 Admission to the graduate program is contingent upon acceptance by both the Department of Interior Architecture and The Graduate School.
 The UNCG Graduate School requires academic transcripts, GRE scores, and letters of recommendation from all applicants.
 Applicants should have a minimum 3.0 grade point average in undergraduate work.
 Acceptable GRE scores are 152 for verbal, 152 for quantitative if taken after August 1, 2011 or test scores in the 500 range on both the verbal and quantitative sections.
 A score of 4.0 or better on the analytical writing section is an acceptable prerequisite for consideration.
-In addition to the application materials required by The Graduate School, applicants must submit the following items directly to the department:
+In addition to the application materials required by The Graduate School, the following two items are critical for admissions to our program.

 HOW TO APPLY

 To apply online, visit the Graduate School web site.
-You can also request information by filling out the form on this link.
+Remember that electronic or manual portfolios should be sent to the department if files are too big for the Graduate School online system.
+You can also request information by filling out this form.
 You will be sent a packet that includes information on UNCG, housing options, and financial aid.
 For more information on the UNCG Graduate School, visit http://www.uncg.edu/grs/ or you may contact the UNCG Graduate School by telephone at 336/334-5596.